 Location: Preston College, Fulwood Campus (except trips and visits)

-Preston College operates a flexible admissions policy, welcoming applicants with a wide range of qualifications and/or experience, with each application assessed on its own merits.
-We also recognise prior learning/attainment (RPL) and experience, meaning it may be possible to map some of your existing qualifications against the modules for the HND Project and Quality Management qualification.
+Preston College operates a flexible admissions policy, welcoming applicants with a wide range of qualifications and/or experience, with each application assessed on its own merit.
+We also recognise prior learning/attainment (RPL) and experience, meaning it may be possible to map some of your existing qualifications against the modules for the HNC Electrical and Electronic qualification.

-Applicants with industrial experience will be considered on a case by case basis.
+Applicants with industrial experience will be considered on a case by case basis for the course.